-50Admittedly, the estimated coefficients in districts where Golkar wins by a large margin are positive and relatively large in magnitude.
-This is also reflected by the statistical significance at the 10% level of coefficient β_2 in column 5, Table 4.
+$^{^{50}}$ Admittedly, the estimated coefficients in districts where Golkar wins by a large margin are positive and relatively large in magnitude.
+This is also reflected by the statistical significance at the 10 percent level of coefficient β_2 in column 5, Table 4.
 This could reflect that there is some heterogeneity in turnover for reasons other than those captured by the model.
 For instance, it could be that some newly elected Golkar district mayors wanted to distance themselves from the authoritarian Soeharto period and dismissed appointed village heads that supported Golkar.
 Another possibility is that in those districts there are villages with an underlying high turnover of appointed village heads.
 The fact that the placebo estimates-explained below-are also large in magnitude for districts where Golkar won by more than 20 percentage points provide support for this hypothesis.
-However, the absense of turnover effects in districts where PDI-P won by a large margin is clear.
+However, I can rule out the presence of positive and large turnover effects for districts where PDI-P won by a large margin.
 Hence, overall, these results provide considerable support for the theoretical predictions of the model.

-7.1 Endogenous Selection of Kelurahan
+A. Endogenous Selection of Kelurahan

-A first concern for the results of the electoral outcomes is that political considerations drove the classification of villages as either kelurahan or desa categories is driven by political considerations.
-Since desa villages were allowed to elect their village heads, it is likely that the Soeharto regime was reluctant to classify as desa those where there was a strong opposition to the regime.
+A first concern for the results of the electoral outcomes is that political considerations drove the classification of villages as either kelurahan or desa.
+Since desa villages were allowed to elect their village heads, the Soeharto regime might have been reluctant to classify as desa those villages where there was a strong opposition to the regime.
 This is unlikely to explain the empirical results of the paper for several reasons.
 First, the described results rely on a within-district comparison.
 Hence, the actual concern would be that the Soeharto government classified as kelurahan those villages with a relatively stronger opposition to the regime within a district.
 Second, this sort of strategic village classification would bias downward the average results.
 In this case, the results presented in Table 2 would constitute a lower-bound estimate.
 Third, this pattern of endogenous village classification cannot account for the heterogeneous result described in Table 3.
-In order to explain the heterogeneous results, the Soeharto government would have had to implement a different sort of village classification across districts: In districts where Golkar was strong, kelurahan should have been more likely to be formed in areas of the district where Golkar was relatively stronger, but the opposite happened in districts that were PDI-P strongholds (in those districts, kelurahan should have been less likely to be formed in areas where Golkar was relatively stronger).
+In order to explain the heterogeneous results, the Soeharto government would have had to implement a different sort of village classification across districts: In districts where Golkar was strong, kelurahan should have been more likely to be formed in areas of the district where Golkar was relatively stronger, but the opposite should have happened in districts that were PDI-P strongholds (in those districts, kelurahan should have been less likely to be formed in areas where Golkar was relatively stronger).
 This hypothesis seems unlikely, since it is difficult to conceptualize what reasons could motivate such a behavioral pattern.

 Nevertheless, in order to mitigate the concern of endogenous selection, I conduct a series of robustness checks.
 First, I examine whether the urbanness requirements for being classified as kelurahan systematically differ across districts.
 Although, as mentioned above, the endogeneity concern emerges from within-district manipulation of kelurahan formation, we could think that, if the Soeharto regime engaged in these practices, it might also have promoted the formation of kelurahan in certain districts.
-The estimates of the propensity score of being classified as kelurahan provide a good measure of these urbanness requirements because they estimate a probability for each village to be classified as kelurahan on the sole basis of its observable characteristics.